psaxioti/OpenTRIM/doc/FlightPath.md

 ## Standard algorithm

-We propose to employ a standard procedure for path selection similar to neutron or photon transport simulations:
+We propose to employ a more "standard" procedure for path selection similar to what is done for neutron or photon transport simulations:

 > - For a given particle energy $\epsilon$ we have $p_{max}$, $\sigma_0=\pi p_{max}^2$ and $\ell = (N\sigma_0)^{-1}$
 > - Take 2 random samples $u_{1,2} \in (0,1)$